miallo/nuggit/src/01_init/README.md

 For many day-to-day tasks the graphical user interfaces for it might well work, but it will definitely get to its limits on this tutorial, since it will get into the nitty-gritty details (if you want) so it is recommended to use the command line instead.

-By default in most Projects there exists a README file, so with opening this file you already made the first step (I promise: even if you know git you probably get to know a thing or two about `git` that you didn't hear about.
+By default in most projects there exists a README file, so with opening this file you already made the first step (I promise: even if you know git you probably get to know a thing or two about `git` that you didn't hear about.
 And if you did: please get in touch so that I can learn more from you and maybe even add some more ideas!)

 ## Game FAQ